-Ethnicity 11.8% pupils aged 5 or over in Gwent are from Ethnicity ethnic minority background .
+Ethnicity 11.8% pupils aged 5 or over in Gwent are from an ethnic minority background33.

 Coronavirus has had a disruptive effect on education.
 School attendance has been affected and led to periods of remote learning for pupils.
 We don't yet know what the long-term impact on learning will be.